 How to Apply

-Step 1: Meet with your academic advisor to discuss if and how your proposed employment might relate to your program.
+Step 1: Meet with your academic advisor to discuss if and how your proposed training/internship/employment might relate to your program.

 Step 2: Once offered a job, get written confirmation from the prospective employer.
 The job offer letter must be on company letterhead or from an official company email account and must include:

 - brief description of duties

 - start and end dates of employment, and number of hours of work per week.

 If some of this information is not included in the original offer letter or email, an email from the employer with the additional information is also acceptable.

 Step 3: Complete the AT Application Form.
 Before submitting, be sure your academic advisor is aware of your internship and plans, as they will receive an email with a link to an online form that they must complete before we can approve your AT.
 Allow at least one week before starting work for processing.